eager-dev/eagerx/docs/_shared/pendulum_real.rst

-.. _bridge_specific_real_bridge:
+.. _engine_specific_real_engine:
 ****************************
-Bridge-Specific (RealBridge)
+Engine-Specific (RealEngine)
 ****************************

-Having defined the agnostic parameters of the *Pendulum*, we can now specify the bridge-specific implementations.
+Having defined the agnostic parameters of the *Pendulum*, we can now specify the engine-specific implementations.
-In this case, we will create an implementation for the `RealBridge <https://github.com/eager-dev/eagerx_reality>`_.
+In this case, we will create an implementation for the `RealEngine <https://github.com/eager-dev/eagerx_reality>`_.

 `Full code is available here. <https://github.com/eager-dev/eagerx_dcsc_setups/blob/master/eagerx_dcsc_setups/pendulum/objects.py>`_

-real_bridge
+real_engine
 ###########

-Bridge-specific can be created by adding a method to an :class:`~eagerx.core.entities.Object`, e.g. :func:`~eagerx.core.entities.Object.example_bridge`.
+Engine-specific can be created by adding a method to an :class:`~eagerx.core.entities.Object`, e.g. :func:`~eagerx.core.entities.Object.example_engine`.
-In this case, we create an implementation for the *RealBridge*, to be able to perform experiments with the real system.
+In this case, we create an implementation for the *RealEngine*, to be able to perform experiments with the real system.
 For this, we use the `engine nodes that we have created here <https://github.com/eager-dev/eagerx_dcsc_setups/blob/master/eagerx_dcsc_setups/pendulum/real/engine_nodes.py>`_.
 Also, we will be using the `engine states that we have created here <https://github.com/eager-dev/eagerx_dcsc_setups/blob/master/eagerx_dcsc_setups/pendulum/real/engine_states.py>`_.
 Finally, we will construct an :class:`~eagerx.core.graph_engine.EngineGraph` with the created nodes.